 Can children become addicted to online gaming?

-This January, Parent Zone has been investigating the issue of young people and gambling online with our #LetsTalkAboutGambling campaign.
-To explore the wider topic of digital addiction, Dr Mark Griffiths, professor of behavioural addiction at Nottingham Trent University, provides advice and practical tips for parents concerned their child may be spending too much time playing games online.
+As gaming addiction becomes an ever more frequent topic of conversation, Dr Mark Griffiths, professor of behavioural addiction at Nottingham Trent University, provides advice and practical tips for parents concerned their child may be spending too much time playing games online.

 Most screen time is okay